Zygo/bees/docs/index.md

  * Space-efficient hash table and matching algorithms - can use as little as 1 GB hash table per 10 TB unique data (0.1GB/TB)
  * Daemon incrementally dedupes new data using btrfs tree search
  * Works with btrfs compression - dedupe any combination of compressed and uncompressed files
- * Works around btrfs filesystem structure issues to free more disk space than generic dedupe tools
+ * Works around btrfs filesystem structure to free more disk space
- * Persistent hash table and checkpoint for rapid restart after shutdown
+ * Persistent hash table for rapid restart after shutdown
  * Whole-filesystem dedupe - including snapshots
  * Constant hash table size - no increased RAM usage if data set becomes larger
  * Works on live data - no scheduled downtime required
  * Automatic self-throttling based on system load
- * Low memory footprint (excluding the hash table)

 Weaknesses
 ----------

- * Whole-filesystem dedupe - has no include/exclude filters, does not accept file lists, terminates only when explicitly requested
+ * Whole-filesystem dedupe - has no include/exclude filters, does not accept file lists
- * Requires root privilege (or `CAP_SYS_ADMIN`) to work
+ * Requires root privilege (or `CAP_SYS_ADMIN`)
  * First run may require temporary disk space for extent reorganization
  * [First run may increase metadata space usage if many snapshots exist](gotchas.md)
  * Constant hash table size - no decreased RAM usage if data set becomes smaller
- * btrfs only (bcachefs and xfs are missing various features)
+ * btrfs only

 Installation and Usage
 ----------------------